Celebration of Cultures

 Welcome to Northbrook/Flamingo Friday Kick-Off: Friday, May 17, 2019

-On Friday, May 17, the Community Relations Commission will hold its annual Welcome to Northbrook/Flamingo Friday event from 5-7pm at Village Hall (1225 Cedar Lane).
+Each year, the Community Relations Commission will hold its annual Welcome to Northbrook/Flamingo Friday event.
 Come enjoy an evening with your neighbors while you learn about local organizations and village initiatives.
 Stop by the Flamingo Friday booth to register your neighborhood and pick up your free flamingo to get started on the fun.

 About Flamingo Fridays